What to eat during intermittent fasting guide

 They help our gut, keep our digestion ticking over smoothly, keep us full and energized, and even give our mental health a leg up.[4,5]

-To hit Next Level with your veg intake, loop in the darker-colored and cruciferous kind.
+To hit the Next Level with your veggie intake, loop in the darker-colored and cruciferous kind.
 All veggies have goodness in every little fibrous cell of their being, but veggies like:

-are amongst the best of the best foods for intermittent fasting, as they’re even more loaded with fiber and nutrients.
+are among the best of the best foods for intermittent fasting, as they’re even more loaded with fiber and nutrients.
 (And they’ll keep you regular.
-Win win!)
+Win-win!)

 We know you’re wondering.